MWorksCoding/videoflix-backend/README.md

 Install Redis and start the Redis server.
 Set up FFmpeg

-Install FFmpeg and ensure it is available in your system's PATH.
+Install FFmpeg and ensure it is available in your systems PATH.

 Configure email settings

 Update the email settings in videoflix/settings.py with your email service credentials.